 There will be times when the fan gets hit.
 Life is unexpected and the only thing we can count on is change.
 You need a person who can weather the storm.
 Car breaks down?
 Get it fixed.
 Someone gets hurt?
 Patch them up.
 You need to have the skills to respond and react, and to know the difference.
 Get good at problem solving and be the one who can get things done, and redone.

-8. Earn Money At Home
+8. Earn Money at Home

 Being the house manager is a vital role in the family.
-Without it things won’t run as smoothly.
+Without it, things won’t run as smoothly.
 It is a real sacrifice for the household income though.
 We live in a world where one income is not enough anymore.
 Finding creative ways to make money from home will help the overall bottom line.

-In my book You Don’t Need A Real Job To Make Money I lay out 10 amazing paths to make cash part time and at home.
+In my book You Don’t Need A Real Job To Make Money, I lay out 10 amazing paths to make cash part time and at home.
 These are ways to help the bank account while still being able to keep the home fires burning, or put them out.
 When you factor in the extra expense of having a full time job (vehicle, clothing etc.) you can earn part time income that will equal it out.
-Also a great tip is to live within your means.
+Another great tip is to live within your means.
 You don’t need to keep up with the Jones, just do you.

-9. Keep The Peace
+9. Keep the Peace